Sanrax/flashcart-guides/docs/cart-guides/r4i-sdhc.md

     1. Copy the *contents* of the files from the extracted `nds-bootstrap.zip` file to the `_nds` folder on your SD card.

-    1. If you'd like to be able to use cheats on your games, download a [cheat database.](https://github.com/DeadSkullzJr/NDS-i-Cheat-Databases/releases/latest)
+    1. If you'd like to be able to use cheats on your games, download a [cheat database.](https://gbatemp.net/threads/deadskullzjrs-nds-i-cheat-databases.488711)

-    1. You will need the `usrcheat.7z` file.
-Extract it using [7-Zip](https://www.7-zip.org/), inside you will find a `usrcheat.dat` file.
+    1. You will need the `usrcheat.dat` file from the download link in the post.
 Copy this file to `_nds/akmenunext/cheats/` on your SD card.
 (Create the `cheats` folder if it doesn't exist)

     1. Open the `Autoboot` folder within the AKMenu-Next files.